-- a.
-First-place ties shall be decided in the following manner: - Of the players tied for first place, the player with the fewest number of 10x scores shall be declared the winner. - If a playoff is not feasible, the matching of scorecards is recommended.
+- d.
+Ties - 1) First-place ties shall be decided in the following manner: - a) Of the players tied for first place, the player with the fewest number of 10x scores shall be declared the winner. - b) If a playoff is not feasible, the matching of scorecards is recommended.
 There are many options for matching cards, which can be found in the USGA and R & A Rules of Golf under Appendix I Part C: Conditions of Competition-How to Decide Ties.
-Please note that the tiebreaking method must be stated in the Conditions of Competition prior to the start of the tournament. - b.
-All other ties shall remain as ties and all players should be presented with the same award.

-V. Stipulated Round

-- a.
-A stipulated round shall be nine holes. - b.
-At the discretion of the Tournament Committee, a championship may be contested over one, two, three or four rounds.

-VI.
-Tournament Venue Selection

-- a.
-The selection of the golf course shall be at the discretion of the Tournament Committee. - b.
-The committee should consider the degree of difficulty and its impact on the conduct of the tournament.

-VII.
-Golf Course Set Up

-- a.
-The golf course shall be set up at the discretion of the Tournament Committee.
-They are encouraged to provide appropriate teeing ground locations on each hole for the Special Olympics players using the following quidelines: - Avoid any shots that require the golfer to carry a distance of greater than 47 meters (50 yards) over hazards or other obstacles, anywhere on the golf course. - Create holes that do not exceed following measurements:
+Please note that the tie-breaking method must be stated in the Conditions of Competition prior to the start of the tournament. - 2) All other ties shall remain as ties and all players should be presented with the same award. - e.
+Stipulated Round - 1) A stipulated round shall be nine holes. - 2) At the discretion of the Tournament Committee, a championship may be contested over one, two, three or four rounds. - f.
+Tournament Venue Selection - 1) The selection of the golf course shall be at the discretion of the Tournament Committee. - 2) The committee should consider the degree of difficulty and its impact on the conduct of the tournament. - g.
+Golf Course Set Up - The golf course shall be set up at the discretion of the Tournament Committee.
+They are encouraged to provide appropriate teeing ground locations on each hole for the Special Olympics players using the following guidelines: - a) Avoid any shots that require the golfer to carry a distance of greater than 47 meters (50 yards) over hazards or other obstacles, anywhere on the golf course.

+b) Create holes that do not exceed following measurements: